srobo/runbook/docs/teams/mentoring.md

 # Mentoring

-When collecting information on volunteers wanting to be mentors, it needs to collect:
+When collecting information on volunteers wanting to be mentors, we needs to collect:

 * Confirmation that the volunteer is over 18
 * Name